webtap-ai/webtap/README.md

 ```

-# Creating a new Apify Tap by instantiating a new apify_tap object
+# Creating a new standard Apify Tap using json definition

 In order to see how to create a standard new ApifyTap (using json definition) see [GUIDE.md](docs/taps_definition/GUIDE.md)

-# Creating a new Apify Tap by extending the ApifyTap class
+# Creating a new Custom Apify Tap by extending the ApifyTap class

 In order to see how to create a standard new ApifyTap (using json definition) see [CUSTOM_GUIDE.md](docs/taps_definition/CUSTOM_GUIDE.md)